Coarse grid corrections in Krylov subspace evaluations of the matrix exponential: Coarse grid corrections

 \subsection{Coarse grid corrections, a two-grid version}

 We now describe our coarse grid correction (CGC) algorithm.
 We assume that $A$ stems from a PDE operator discretization on a certain grid and that a coarser grid exists with $\tilde{A}$ being the coarse grid counterpart of $A$.
-Let $Q$ and $Q^T$ be the matrices of respectively prolongation and restriction operators between the two grids, which for simplicity of presentation are assumed to be linear.
+Recall that $Q$ and $Q^T$ are the matrices of respectively prolongation and restriction operators between the two grids, assumed to be linear for simplicity of presentation.
 The sought after solution $y(t)$ can be computed as an action of the $\varphi$ matrix function according to formula~\eqref{yt}, i.e.,

 where we denote $\bar{g}=g-Av$.
 Our approach is based on splitting the vector $\bar{g}$ into a part which can be well represented on the coarse grid, namely $QQ^T\bar{g}$, and the remaining part $\hat{g}=\bar{g} - QQ^T\bar{g}$.
 The $\varphi$ matrix function is then evaluated separately on $QQ^T\bar{g}$ and on $\hat{g}$.
 Since $QQ^T\bar{g}$ is a smooth vector we can hope that the matrix function action $t\varphi(-tA)QQ^T\bar{g}$ can be replaced by its extrapolated coarse grid analogue $tQ\varphi(-t\tilde{A})Q^T\bar{g}$.
 The remaining non-smooth component $\hat{g}$ is then handled on the original fine grid.
 If $\|\hat{g}\|/\|\bar{g}\|$ is small then the action $t\varphi(-tA)\hat{g}$ can be evaluated with a relaxed tolerance.